 The Golden Gate Bridge is open to auto and bicycle traffic 24 hours a day and to pedestrians during daylight hours.
 There is a toll to drive across it, but in the southbound direction only.

-Allow half an hour to visit one of the vista points, an hour or more if you take a walk on it
+Allow half an hour to visit one of the vista points, an hour or more if you take a walk on the bridge.

-The bridge is especially beautiful on a sunny day with no wind.
+The Golden Gate Bridge is especially beautiful on a sunny day with no wind.
 In the morning, the east side will be nicely lit.
 Fog can make it nearly disappear.

 Getting to the Golden Gate Bridge